cofacts/rumors-line-bot/README.md

   - If we found a articles in database that matches the message:
     - `UserInput` / `ArticleSearch` / `ArticleFound`
     - `Article` / `Search` / `<article id>` for each article found
+  - When user opens LIFF providing source, page view for page `/source` is sent.
   - If nothing found in database:
     - `UserInput` / `ArticleSearch` / `ArticleNotFound`
   - If articles found in database but is not what user want: